 Design and technical specifications

 To commemorate the 100-year anniversary of the dissolution of the union between Norway and Sweden in 2005, a 100-krone silver commemorative coin has been struck.
-The coin, which is proof quality and legal tender, will be put into circulation on 27 November 2003.
+The coin, which is proof quality and legal tender, was put into circulation on 23 September 2004.